 - Step 2: Document Categorization

-The document is categorized into document type and country of issue using computer algorithms.
+The identification card or document is categorized into document type and country of issue using computer algorithms.

 - Step 3: Document Analysis